eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 mvn clean verify -Pheadless -Pheadless-server -Pfull -Dplatform-version-name=photon
 ```

 Once the build is completed, you can find the Eclipse RCP-based products in the folder ```package/org.eclipse.sirius.server.product/target/products```.
 You can unzip the one matching your platform and run it as a regular executable.
-If you want to start the Sirius Server without a Docker container, open a terminal and execute the RCP application (sirius-server).
+If you want to start the Sirius Server without a Docker container, open a terminal and execute the RCP application (`sirius-server`).

 It is recommended to use a terminal to start the Sirius Server instead of executing it by simply double clicking it since you want have access to the log easily.

 ### Docker

-A Docker image for the Sirius Server can be created thanks to the Dockerfile available in the Sirius repository.
+A Docker image for the Sirius Server can be created thanks to the `Dockerfile` available in the Sirius repository.
 The Docker image created is published on the [Docker repository of the Sirius Server](https://hub.docker.com/r/eclipsesirius/sirius-server).

-Navigate to the folder ```packaging/org.eclipse.sirius.server.product``` and run the following command to build the Docker image using the product built with maven.
+Navigate to the folder ```packaging/org.eclipse.sirius.server.product``` and run the following command to build the Docker image using the product built with Maven:

 ```
-docker build -t sirius-server -f ./Dockerfile .
+docker build -t eclipsesirius/sirius-server -f ./Dockerfile .
 ```

-This command will create a Docker image named sirius-server (and tagged latest by default) using the Dockerfile in the current folder and with the current folder as the context of the build (the dot at the end of the command).
-The context of the build is important since it is the location in which Docker will look for the product built with maven (in the target/products folder).
-The Docker image cannot be created if the maven-based build has not been executed before.
+This command will create a Docker image named `eclipsesirius/sirius-server` (and tagged `latest` by default) using the Dockerfile in the current folder and with the current folder as the context of the build (the dot at the end of the command).
+The context of the build is important since it is the location in which Docker will look for the product built with Maven (in the `target/products` folder).
+The Docker image cannot be created if the Maven-based build has not been executed before.

 You can check that the Docker image has been properly created thanks to the following command: